GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2026-04-18-Files class, file attributes.md

 ### The BasicFileAttributes interface

 This is an interface in the java.nio.file.attribute package.
-It's documentation says: _Basic file attributes are attributes that are common to many file systems and consist of mandatory and optional file attributes as defined by this interface._ This interface is extend by interfaces DosFileAttributes and PosixFileAttributes.
+It's documentation says: _Basic file attributes are attributes that are common to many file systems and consist of mandatory and optional file attributes as defined by this interface._ This interface is extended by interfaces DosFileAttributes and PosixFileAttributes.
 DosFileAttributes is implemented by class WindowFileAttributes, PosixFileAttributes by classes related to Unix-based systems.

 BasicFileAttributes defines nine abstract methods, namely:
 - FileTime **creationTime**()